Windmill-City/FishingTrainer/Readme.md

 # Fishing Trainer

-This mod provides a fishing training mechanism.
+Provide a fishing game simulator, where you can exercise without failure.

 ## Install